lese66/fpp/README.md

 | SET_M/S    | digits    | Type numeric value (minutes or seconds).        |
 | SET_M/S    | `#`       | Finish entry, apply value, return to main menu. |
 | SET_M/S    | `*`       | Cancel entry, keep previous value, return.      |

 ---

-## How it operates (typical workflow)

-1. Power on the controller.
-The main menu shows:
-   - Current time (minutes, seconds)
-   - Rmax (current tank RPM)
-   - A compact help line: `A:m B:s C:Run D:Stop`

-2. Set the desired development time:
-   - Press `A` to set minutes, type digits, then `#` to confirm.
-   - Press `B` to set seconds, type digits, then `#` to confirm.
-   - The total time in seconds is updated and stored in EEPROM.

-3. Optionally store this time in a step slot:
-   - From the main WAIT state, press `#`.
-   - The bottom line shows "Store step: 1...9".
-   - Press a digit 1..9 to store the current time in that slot.

-4. To recall a stored development step:
-   - From WAIT, press the desired digit 1..9.
-   - If defined, the time for that step is loaded and shown.

-5. To start a run:
-   - Press `C` in WAIT.
-   - The motor starts, rotates CW and CCW with smooth acceleration and braking, and stops automatically when the countdown reaches zero.
-   - The LCD shows `Ravg` and a MM:SS countdown on the last line.
-   - A short beep sounds about 5 s before the end.

-6. To stop early:
-   - Press `D`.
-The motor stops and the timer stops.

-7. To use in a fully dark environment:
-   - While in WAIT, press `*` then `#` to turn the LCD backlight OFF.
-   - Later, press `*` to turn the backlight ON again.

----